Rolandt10/rolandtoth.com/README.md

 The **backend** tasks—such as image processing, and comment handling—are managed through **AWS services**, including **Lambda**, **S3**, **DynamoDB**, **API Gateway**, **CloudFront**, and **SQS**.

+This section focuses on the backend.

 ## Lambda functions

-The project - as of yet - uses 11 Lambda functions, structured around the following areas (I know the function names could've been better):
+The project - as of yet - uses 11 Lambda functions, all written in JavaScript, structured around the following areas (I know the function names could've been better):

 ### Currently Read Book